ghunkins/huggingface_hub/docs/source/en/guides/upload.md

 ## Advanced features

 In most cases, you won't need more than [`upload_file`] and [`upload_folder`] to upload your files to the Hub.
-However, `huggingface_hub` has more advanced features to make things easier.
+However, `old_huggingface_hub` has more advanced features to make things easier.
 Let's have a look at them!

 ### Non-blocking uploads